longevity-genie/longevity-genie/README.md

 Do not forget to put on your openai and langchain trace keys.
 In .env.template there are environment variables, fill them in with your keys and rename to .env.

-# DISCLAIMER

-The project is in active refactoring, part of features are temporally broken

 # Preprocessing
 Our chains use two indexes one for papers and one for database.